sobocommunity/sharespine-woocommerce-connector/readme.txt

 - VidaXL
 More marketplaces will be added soon.

 = SHARESPINE CLOUD AND CLIENT ERP SYSTEMS =
-With the Sharespine cloud and client, you can also have your site integrated with ERP:s like Fortnox, Visma, Specter and Hogia.
+With the Sharespine cloud and client, you can also have your site integrated with ERP systems.
 More details about ERP integrations can be found on our website.

+ERP Systems we support at the moment:

+ - Fortnox
+ - Specter
+ - Hogia Smart
+ - Hogia Retail
+ - Visma Administration
+ - Visma eAccounting / eEkonomi
+ - Visma Net

 == Installation ==